 Peter Jones recently asked us for a list of our ten most representative articles to help others who wanted to come up to speed on the subject.
 The list was put together by Vasilis Kostakis, Vasilis Niaros, Stacco Troncoso and myself.
 Rather than ten articles, we came up with ten general categories, which then feature...
 Continue reading →

 Michel Bauwens: Few people have studied the protocols and processes of enclosures as Anthony McCann has, and this very interesting podcast represents an overview of years of study and insight into the matter.
 Recommended!
 As Anthony says: This work from 2007 was probably my last lecture on enclosure before turning back to the commons, in...
 Continue reading →

-The post Inside the new economic science of capitalism’s slow-burn energy collapse appeared first on P2P Foundation.
+The post Commons, Enclosure, and the Politics of Gentleness appeared first on P2P Foundation.

 In the essay below, Yochai Benkler answers convincingly in our opinion, to some standard critiques such as 1) that peer production did not occur or ‘failed’ and 2) that Yochai Benkler’s writings ignored power and 3) insufficiently predicted the emergence of new market powers.
 In his response, Prof. Benkler shows that the emergence of peer...
 Continue reading →